 The above proposal

 from James Wayne Moffatt and Terry Peacock features a light blue and yellow vertical bi-colour, representing the sea to the east of the county and golden rich land to the west, highlighting the often quoted King James VI’s comment that the county was fringed with gold.
 Across the two coloured panels, at the centre of the flag, is the county’s equally famed red lion.
-The flag is available to buy from here.
+The flag is available to buy from here and is depicted below

 Philip Tibbetts’s proposal for the county features blue edging on three sides of the flag symbolising the peninsular nature of the county whilst the golden colour within reflects the territory’s “fringed gold”.
 The red lion is placed against the golden panel.